suchitahadimani/suchitahadimani.github.io/_projects/pennapps.md

  This was the following prompt we gave to llama:

-"Analyze the provided position coordinates and timestamps from the pose data.
+> "Analyze the provided position coordinates and timestamps from the pose data.
 Do NOT explain your thought process or give a filler introduction.
 Generate a concise prompt for a song, specifying the genre, topic, and beats per minute.
 Use the following coordinates data and if coordinates of body parts are changing more with shorter time intervals, the song should tend happier.
 If the coordinates change less, it should tend sadder.
 Give one complete sentence! {json_data}"

 Based on the question above, we would receive prompts like this:

-“Write an upbeat dance song in the genre of electronic dance music (EDM) at 128 beats per minute, titled \"Vibrant Movement,\" with lyrics that capture the dynamic and energetic changes in body movements."
+> “Write an upbeat dance song in the genre of electronic dance music (EDM) at 128 beats per minute, titled \"Vibrant Movement \" with lyrics that capture the dynamic and energetic changes in body movements."

 We also spent some time figuring out Suno AI.
 Having launched less than a year ago, they have yet to develop a proper API documentation as their platform is mainly user-centric, and not for developers.
 We were able to figure out how to make the API calls using cookies, but ran out of credits before we could test more.

 We slept around 4 AM.

-Saturday —-
+##### Saturday ---

 Woke up around 10:30ish and got breakfast at 11 but we were still hungry so we went to Starbucks.
 We bumped into Naman from Tune AI there who gave us the news that Tune would natively support Cerebras which was crazy to hear (and probably meant everyone had done the same thing and used Cerebras through Tune).